 What Is Internal Search

 Internal search is the function of browsing the content inside the website or app and showing it to the user according to his or her search query.
 Tuned correctly, it shows the relevant content and this way provides the shortcut to what the user needs.
 Thus, the internal search saves the user’s time and effort, amplifies the usability and desirability of the digital product, supports user retainment, and increases conversion rates.
 Easy to see that this element is vital.

 The interactive element responsible for the internal search in the user interface is a search field.
 A search field, which is also called a search box or search bar, presents the interface element that enables a user to type in the search query and this way find the pieces of content that are needed.

-The website of a food delivery service features the search control in the header
+The website of a food delivery service features the search control with a text label in the header

 When to Use Internal Search